inoxlang/inox/docs/builtin.md

 the http.delete function sends a HTTP DELETE request to the specified URL.
 ### http.Client

-the http.Client function creates a HTTP client that can be used in most http.* functions with the --client flag..
+the http.Client function creates a HTTP client that can be used in most http.* functions with the --client flag.

 **examples**